davidsday/go-tdd/README.txt

 this tool to supplement vim-go for my own use.
 This project has ~90% test coverage as I write this.

+And, as an aside, I have had occasion to go back and retrofit (rewrite) a few personal projects in this style recently, and I have been surprised at the bugs that writing tests brings to the surface even on projects which seem to be working fine.
+I suspect that these personal projects have only been exercised with my personal use patterns, and I had of course corrected the bugs that come to light in my own use scenario, so the apps seemed to be bug free to me.
+Writing tests to substantially cover 85-90% of their code further flushes out bugs I had not found.
+Humbling....
+It has further confirmed to me that TDD is a worthwhile style of development and especially when combined with the use of cyclomatic complexity metrics to make sure your functions stay small, simple and very debuggable.
+I have found that having the cyclomatic complexity metric more or less ever present in my development efforts helps me preemptively keep things simple.
+It is also much easier to write a simple test for a simple function.

 By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for determining cyclomatic complexity in Golang code.
 It is compiled directly into this plugin, so the user need not